 In earlier days, infrared ovens were the most widely used electronic gadgets to heat food.
 They were made of an infrared producing burner that excited molecules and increased their temperature.

-20. Infrared tracking, also known as infrared homing, refers to a passive missile guidance system, which uses the emission from a target of electromagnetic radiation in the infrared part of the spectrum to track it
+20. Infrared tracking, also known as infrared homing, refers to a passive missile guidance system that uses the emission from a target of electromagnetic radiation in the infrared part of the spectrum to track it

 21. Weather satellites equipped with scanning radiometers produce thermal or infrared images, which can then enable a trained analyst to determine cloud heights and types, to calculate land and surface water temperatures, and to locate ocean surface features.